-- Light industrial, and - Medium- and high-intensity commercial which would allow uses such as light industrial, life sciences and biotechnology, and office.
+- Light industrial, and - Medium- and high-intensity commercial which would allow uses such as light industrial, life sciences, and office.

-This option also proposes Production, Distribution, and Repair uses, which are small maker-spaces with similar to light industrial, on the ground-floor of buildings along Quarry Road.
+This option also proposes Production, Distribution, and Repair uses, which are small maker-spaces, similar to light industrial, on the ground-floor of buildings along Quarry Road.
 No residential uses are proposed in this option.

-For additional details on Option 1, see Attachment 2: Community Workshop Presentation, Slides 37-40.
+For additional details on Option 1, see Attachment 2: Planning and Transportation Commission Presentation, Slides 34-37.